 Why Should Children Learn Table Manners?

 Children are not born with manners.
-Manners have to be inculcated in them over time.
+Manners and good behavior have to be inculcated in them over time.
 Children love to make playtime out of every situation, and you can’t really blame them, as it is the age to have fun.

-But once you take your child out to a family dinner, a restaurant, or any social gathering, you suddenly feel embarrassed at what a mess or ruckus your child causes.
+But once you take your child out to a family dinner, a restaurant, or any social gathering, you suddenly feel embarrassed at what a mess or ruckus your child causes while dining.
 Teaching children table manners and social etiquette can stand them in good stead for the rest of their lives.

 By teaching them good table manners, you are showing them how to conduct themselves in public.
 They will learn to appreciate the food served to them and acknowledge the effort to prepare it.
 They will also learn to respect food, which they are lucky to get.
 Moreover, when children learn table manners, they will impress others and not offend anyone in any social setting.